azharlabs/papert-code/docs/cli/commands.md

 For a quick start, see the [example](#example-a-pure-function-refactoring-command) below.

-Custom commands allow you to save and reuse your favorite or most frequently used prompts as personal shortcuts within Qwen Code.
+Custom commands allow you to save and reuse your favorite or most frequently used prompts as personal shortcuts within Papert Code.
 You can create commands that are specific to a single project or commands that are available globally across all your projects, streamlining your workflow and ensuring consistency.

 #### File Locations & Precedence

-Qwen Code discovers commands from two locations, loaded in a specific order:
+Papert Code discovers commands from two locations, loaded in a specific order:

 1.  **User Commands (Global):** Located in `~/.papert/commands/`.
 These commands are available in any project you are working on.
 2.  **Project Commands (Local):** Located in `<your-project-root>/.papert/commands/`.
 These commands are specific to the current project and can be checked into version control to be shared with your team.